Close Menu

 There are two types of benefits you can apply for if you have shoulder pain or shoulder injury.
 The first is Social Security Disability benefits.
 The second is Supplemental Security Income benefits.

 In order to qualify for SSDI benefits, workers over the age of 30 must have worked at least 20 work credits within the ten year period just prior to the start of their disability.
-Find out more about the definition of work and substantial gainful activity.
+Find out about the definition of work and substantial gainful activity.
 If you do not have enough work credits to qualify for SSD benefits, then you can apply for SSI benefits.
 SSI benefits do not require a work history, but you must meet SSA’s income and asset rules.

 Applying for benefits with the help of our SSD law firm is simple.
 We will help you file your application for benefits online at the Social Security website.
 If you receive SSDI benefits, then within 24 months of your onset date of disability, you will also receive Medicare benefits.
 Medicare benefits are a form of health insurance that pays for your medical bills.
-Find out more about Medicare benefits .
+Find out about Medicare benefits .
 With SSDI benefits, you can receive past due benefits one year prior to the date of your application.

 SSI benefits, however, only pay out from the date of your application.
 They begin the day you apply and do not go back prior to the application date.
 Also, SSI comes with Medicaid benefits, not Medicare.
 If you do not apply quickly, you are losing benefits.
 You should apply for benefits as soon as you know you will not be going back to work.
-Learn more about past due SSD benefits.
+Learn about past due SSD benefits.

 WE WILL HELP YOU WIN SSDI & SSI BENEFITS

 If you or a loved one is suffering from a severe shoulder pain or injury, you may be wondering whether the Social Security Administration (SSA) will approve your claim for SSD and SSI benefits.
 If so, then call Cannon Disability.
 We are the only law firm helping SSD and SSI clients in Utah and Nevada with over 30 years of experience.
-For example, we are rated in the top three SSD lawyers in the state of Utah.
+For example, we are the top SSD lawyers in the state of Utah.

 Facebook Twitter LinkedIn